jdegand/make-parties-angular-frontend/README.md

 - Could cap the event's image width to an even smaller amount - need object-fit:cover to preserve aspect ratio of image.
 - I used a mat-card-image attribute on each event image.
 - I originally used async pipe for the events component -> can be drawbacks to using async pipe -> See this [video](https://www.youtube.com/watch?v=Z9U9-VRN_XU) for more.
 - Changed from async pipe to regular subscription in events component.
 With async pipe, it is more difficult to show a message when the subscription returns no data.
 - I show a 'Could not connect to server' message when an error occurs and I show a 'No events found' message when the backend database has no entries.
 - I used [min] on the Date field although I am using Validators - better to use a custom Validator instead ?
 - Using [min] is a lot easier to implement, but it is not consistent with how I am validating all the other fields.
 - Used a fair amount of components -> possible to clean up and have better component reuse?
 - On event-detail page, I added an extra link for the rsvp form.
 - Debatable if it is better to use routerLink over mat-buttons that are styled like links.
 - Angular material can have accessiblity issues.
 - I didn't go overboard on styling - using a sticky footer presented some difficulty on mobile as the footer overlaps the card when there are multiple events.
-I changed the footer from being stacked in a flex column in the left corner to using row and  justify-content:space-between.
+I changed the footer from being stacked in a flex column in the left corner to using row and `justify-content:space-between`.
 On mobile, this choice causes word wrap because the footer text is too long.
 - Could have used modals instead of routing to a form for updating or creating rsvps.
 - I added a delete button to delete events on the event detail page.
 - After deleting the event, the backend sent a string like `Event ${id} deleted`.
 - This caused an error to be thrown in the frontend and this prevented the page from being reloaded as the complete callback would not run.
 - I changed the backend to send JSON, and now it works as intended.
-- Replaced and removed karma-chrome-launcher
+- Replaced and removed `karma-chrome-launcher`.
 - Angular 16 doesn't initialize a karma config file anymore.
 Need to use `ng generate config karma`.
-- Added `codeCoverage: true` to angular.json
+- Added `codeCoverage: true` to `angular.json`.
 - Use `xdescribe` to skip a test block.
 Use `xit` to skip an individual test.
 - Angular 15 testing code uses compileComponents() after the TestBed.configureTestingModule() method.
 Seems like this is no longer required in Angular 16.
--  I used window.location.reload in the event-detail component.
+- I used `window.location.reload` in the `event-detail` component.
 During testing, this causes a infinite loop.
 I moved the call to window.location.reload into a reloadPage function.
 Then I could mock that function to return nothing so that all tests run with no problems.
 - Problem with update-event-form getEvent() error test - not reliable - sometimes passed or failed - I changed the test and it seems better now

 ## Continued Development